Canon FTb: History

+Specifications

 The FTb has an all-mechanical horizontally traveling focal plane shutter with timed speeds from 1/1000 to 1 second and bulb.
 The FTb has rubberized silk shutter curtains rather than the more durable but more expensive titanium curtains found on the F-1.

 It offers a 10-second self-timer, as well as mirror lock-up.

 The meter is of the 12% (1/9) partial type with the metering area indicated by a slightly darkened box in the center of the finder area.
 It is fully coupled to shutter speed dial and aperture ring on FD lenses in the match needle style.
 The meter was designed to be powered by a single 1.35 volt 625-type mercury cell, specifically the Mallory PX-625 and the Eveready EPX-625.
 While these batteries are obsolete, modern replacements include the Wein zinc-air cell PX625, available at large online retailers.
 Alternative options for replacement are to use a 1.5 volt silver battery either through a voltage dropping adapter or recalibrating the meter.
 Using modern zinc air batteries provide the original voltage, but have a relatively short life.